n0mjs710/HBlink4/docs/protocol.md

 This document describes the HomeBrew DMR protocol used for communication between DMR repeaters and servers.
 The protocol is based on UDP packets and implements a quasi connection-oriented approach with authentication and keepalive mechanisms.

+> **Important Note**: The protocol specification at wiki.brandmeister.network contains errors in the keepalive/ping mechanism.
+Specifically, it reverses the command prefixes, incorrectly stating that MSTPING is sent from repeater to server and RPTPONG is sent back.
+The correct flow is: repeater sends RPTPING and server responds with MSTPONG.
+This document provides the correct implementation.

 ## Protocol Overview

 The HomeBrew DMR protocol uses a series of commands exchanged between repeaters and servers to establish and maintain connections, authenticate devices, and transfer DMR data.